Peter Volkonsky: Life after Revolution

 During World War I he worked at the front of one of the organizations the All-Russian Land Union.
-He was Initiator of the Petrograd Society advocates the reunification of the Churches (1917–1918).
+He was Initiator of the Petrograd Society and advocated the reunification of the Churches (1917–1918).
 He converted to Catholicism from Russian Orthodoxy in exile in Istanbul.
-In 1931-1937 he worked in the archives of the Catholic Metropolitan Andrey Sheptytsky.
+From 1931 to 1937, he worked in the archives of the Catholic Metropolitan Andrey Sheptytsky.

 At the end of life was ordained a Catholic priest.
 He was author of "Catholicism and the sacred tradition of the East" and others.

 He died 11 September 1948 in Paris.